docQodly/docs/docs/language/basics/lang-pathnames.md

 ## Filesystem pathnames

-Qodly accepts several `filesystem` pathnames that designate specific folders.
+QodlyScript accepts several `filesystem` pathnames that designate specific folders.
 Filesystem pathnames are useful for two main reasons:

 - Independence: You can move your solution from one place to another regardless of the environment, without having to worry about paths,
 - Security: No code can access elements located above the file system root on the disk (sandboxing).